IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 1. Try to send a request to protected endpoint of your newly created mobile backend in your browser.
 Open the following URL: `{applicationRoute}/protected`.
 For example: `http://my-mobile-backend.mybluemix.net/protected`
 <br/>The `/protected` endpoint of a mobile backend that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
 An `Unauthorized` message is returned in your browser.
-This message is returned because this endpoint can only be accessed by mobile applications that are instrumented with {{site.data.keyword.amashort}} Client SDK.
+This message is returned because this endpoint can only be accessed by mobile applications that are instrumented with {{site.data.keyword.amashort}} client SDK.

 1. Use your iOS application to make a request to the same endpoint.